Joy Hollyer

-Joy Hollyer was an Australian writer whose career ranged from the 1940s until the 1970s.
-She collaborated a number of times on radio scripts with Edmund Barclay She wrote a large number of adaptations for ABC radio as well as television scripts, short stories and plays for children.
+Joy Hollyer (died August 1961) was an Australian writer whose career ranged from the 1940s until the 1970s.
+She collaborated a number of times on radio scripts with Edmund Barclay and wrote songs with Cecil Fraser.
+She wrote a large number of adaptations for ABC radio as well as television scripts, short stories and plays for children.

+Some time before 1940, she left Sydney for Umina Beach near Woy Woy with Barclay, whose marriage had broken up.

+In 1943 they wrote the verse play With Wings as Eagles, dedicated to the RAAF.
+They collaborated on other work, but Barclay's output dried up due to the effects of alcohol, while Hollyer's blossomed.
+He died in 1961 and she married and moved to Turramurra.